Kazan Theological Seminary: History

 Orthodox Christian Theological education in Kazan has its roots dating back to 1718, when a school for the children of clergy was established.
 This was followed by the opening of the Kazan Slavonic-Latin School in 1723, which was reorganized as the Kazan Theological Seminary in 1732.

 An attempt to provide higher education was made in 1798 through the establishment of the Kazan Theological Academy.
 However, this proved unsustainable and the institution was returned to the Kazan Theological Seminary in 1818.
 However, in 1842, the Theological Academy was revived and continued to function until the 1917 revolution, during which time it became the fourth-ranked theological academy in the Russian Empire.

 In 1847, the Academy supported the missionary efforts of the Kazan Diocese by organizing a committee to oversee the translation of texts to reach non-Christian peoples.
 During the tenure of Bishop Grigory Postnikov (1848 to 1856), the Academy received the extensive library of the Solovetsky Monastery.
-In 1895, Anthony of Kiev became the rector of the Academy, serving until 1900.
+In 1895, Anthony Khrapovitsky (later Metropolitan of Kiev) became the rector of the Academy, serving until 1900.